Skip to Content

 ● Step 5.
 Examine the fuel filter for dust and deposits:

-• Clean fuel: It is always preferable to use clean fuel with fuel stabilizers when the pressure has to be used.
+• Clean fuel: Using clean fuel with fuel stabilizers is always preferable when the pressure has to be used.
 Extra fuel in the tank will always cause problems.

 • Replacement: Like all filters, fuel filters should be replaced annually unless the black residue is visible to the naked eye.